Ewan McVicar His Website

 I got around to publishing a book - with recordings - of my Pictworks poems and pieces.

-Christine Kydd and I as Ceilidhmakers continue to deliver songmaking projects in Aberdeenshire primary schools, most recently along the River Dee.
+Christine Kydd and I as Ceilidhmakers continued to deliver songmaking projects in Aberdeenshire primary schools, most recently along the River Dee.
 We also delivered in 2017/8 a Telling Our Stories songmaking project in four communities around the Tay Estuary, part of the Tay Landscape Project.
 And we are helping cclebrate co-operation in Scotland in song over the centuries with the new Scottish Cultural Co-op, beginning with the 1761 Fenwick Weavers who started it all, and in 1769 formed the first documented food co-operative.
+More recently Andy Shanks has joined us in Ceilidhmakers for work in Kirriemuir, Johnshavenh and Balintore.

 In 2016 for the Dingwall Book Festival I wrote and published a booklet on local architect James Joass.